Dr-Dd/alacritty-circadian/README.md

 theme-folder: ~/.config/alacritty/themes
 #
 # Remember to double escape special chars for Windows paths and surround them
-# with double quotes if you are using environment variables
+# with double quotes if you are using environment variables, e.g.:
 #
-theme-folder: "%APPDATA%\\alacritty\\themes"
+# theme-folder: "%APPDATA%\\alacritty\\themes"

 #
 # If you want to use sun phases instead of time, put your coordinates in the